• Free Standard Delivery Over £45

 • Ill-fitting dentures

-These conditions weaken your immune system, disturb the natural balance of microorganisms in your body, and offer a favorable environment for the growth of Candida albicans.
+These conditions weaken your immune system, disturb the natural balance of microorganisms in your body, and offer a favourable environment for the growth of Candida albicans.

 When to see a doctor?